 - Rocket exhibits must relate to the skill level for the unit entered.
 Units 1-4 should include the color picture of the rocket and skill level title from the rocket-kit package as part of their record book.
 All project material must be organized and secured in a sturdy binder/notebook.
-Unit 6 must have a copy of plans or blueprints including instructions "step by step" to build the - Fins must be balsa wood (balsa, basswood, plywood, etc.) and finished with paint in classes indicated.
-No plastic fins for Units 1-3. - Fins of plastic or other materials must be exhibited in Units 4 and 6. - 4.
-Unit 4 members may build helicopter and glider recovery rocket - 5.
-Rockets are to be displayed and held vertically by a substantial rod or support no taller than the rocket on a stationary base appropriate to the size of the rocket not to exceed 12" x 12" x 1" thick.
+Unit 6 must have a copy of plans or blueprints including instructions "step by step" to build the rocket. - Each unit level will list what type of fins (single-piece or multi-piece) and what type of material (plastic, balsa or basswood, plywood, composite, or fiberglass) may be used for the exhibit rocket.
+Fins in all units must be finished with paint except for clear fins used with scale or novelty rockets.
+No plastic fins for Units 1-3. - 3.
+Unit 4 members may build helicopter and glider recovery rocket kits. - Rocket design cannot include humanoid characteristics or representations (like dolls).
+Any toy or 3D human or animal representation can only be in the payload section of the model rocket.
+Any object displayed (and launched) with the rocket should be non-living. - 5.
+Rockets are to be displayed and held vertically by a substantial rod (not a coat hanger rod) or wood support (like an unpainted dowel rod that fits into the motor mount cavity snugly.)
+The base board should be heavier than the rocket and appropriate to the size of the rocket, not to exceed 12" x 12" x 1" thick.
 Only the rocket will be judged.
-Do not decorate the base.
-No triangular stands can be used for displaying the rocket. - Do not include live or expended engines in the rocket exhibited.
-6. - 7.
-If rocket is damaged in launching, it can still be judged for quality of construction, e-Record and pictures. - 8.
-Display rockets cannot be used for Rocket Fly Day competition at State Fair.. - No launching pads should be used for displaying the rockets. - Launching your display rocket is not a requirement.
+The base, at minimum, must be sanded to eliminate splinters.
+Optionally, the base could be clear coated or painted with up to three colors.
+No triangular stands can be used for displaying the rocket. - Do not include live or expended engines in the rocket exhibited. - If rocket is damaged in launching, it can still be judged for quality of construction, along with the e-Record and pictures. - Display rockets cannot be used for Rocket Fly Day competition at State Fair. - No launching pads should be used for displaying the rockets. - 10.
+Launching your display rocket is not a requirement.
 If you are participating in Rocket Fly (at State Fair), make two rockets one for exhibit and one to launch.
 At least one rocket should be launched as part of the project to complete the "Launch information" section of the supplemental sheet.
-If you are not able to launch due to a fire ban, etc. you must have an explanation on that sheet. - 11.
-Any decals used must be on the rocket.
+If you are not able to launch due to a fire ban, etc., you must have an explanation on that sheet.